linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/Conclude SL.md

 Acknowledging that some financial firms will encounter problems, Chapters 7 and 8 propose better mechanisms for stabilizing or liquidating struggling firms.
 Chapter 7 argues for a new hybrid debt instrument that would expedite the recapitalization of banks at no cost to taxpayers: banks would issue this debt before a crisis and, if a pre-specified trigger were breached during a systemic crisis, the debt would automatically convert into equity.
 In this way, bondholders would bear the costs of failure when they should, rather than benefit from government bailouts or threaten the system with bankruptcies.

 Although such recapitalizations would help firms avoid failure, they would not save every distressed firm.
-Accordingly, Chapter 8 argues that that each systemically impor

-tant financial institution should be required to create and maintain for regulators a "living will" (subject to regular review) that highlights key complexities of its organizational and financing structure and lays out a plan for how it could be legally dismantled if it fails.
+Accordingly, Chapter 8 argues that that each systemically important financial institution should be required to create and maintain for regulators a "living will" (subject to regular review) that highlights key complexities of its organizational and financing structure and lays out a plan for how it could be legally dismantled if it fails.

 The World Financial Crisis, and specifically the failure of Lehman Brothers, revealed some important technical weaknesses in the financial system, specifically in the market for credit default swaps and the standard arrangements for prime brokerage, that contributed to the chaotic environment of late 2008.
 In Chapters 9 and 10 we suggest reforms of CDS clearing mechanisms and the structure of prime brokerage to address these technical vulnerabilities.